heyoka/faxe-docs/docs/nodes/flowdata/path_split.md

 Outputs a data-point for every object, that is found under a root path.
 Values that are not objects themselves are ignored.

+The original data-point will not be emitted by this node.

 With `include_name` and `include_as`, the name of the root path can be used as a new field for the resulting data-points.

 > Note, that field/path names must start with a letter !